k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

 # TDM — Generic Broadway Flows and Templates

 The Fabric TDM library includes built-in generic Broadway flows that can easily be adapted for the TDM of each specific data model.
-This article describes the generic flows available in a project following the import of the [TDM Library](04_fabric_tdm_library.md).
+This article describes the generic flows available in a project after importing the [TDM Library](04_fabric_tdm_library.md).

 The **TDM** folder in the Broadway Shared Objects folder includes generic flows and templates for the task execution activities.
 These flows run as they are and they do not require a manual update by the implementor.